Shravan2073/Paw-Stop/README.md

  Disclaimer:
  The page does not run as intended on Android and IOS dedvices.
- It is advised to open the page on a PC or laptop for the best experience
+ It is advised to open the page on a PC or a laptop for the best experience

+ Thank you